 The latest research suggests that taking a pure probiotic or eating probiotic rich foods, may reduce inflammation in the skin, i.e. acne, dermatitis, psoriasis and eczema.
 The benefits of probiotics, is that they introduce healthy bacteria to the gut and create a barrier to reduce inflammation, which can trigger certain skin conditions.
 At first it may seem strange that bacteria in your gut would play a role in your skin health, but when you consider that your skin is literally bathed in bacteria it’s not such a stretch after all.
 There are about 100 trillion microorganisms — bacteria, fungi and more — living on and in your body.
 Digestion is affected by stress,.

-Meditation: Stress Relief It’s has been said that “Life is what happens when you’re busy making plans” and that there are many things that are beyond our control.
+Meditation: kambo ceremony for stress relief It’s has been said that “Life is what happens when you’re busy making plans” and that there are many things that are beyond our control.
 Yes that is true, but that does not mean we can’t take responsibility for who we are and how we allow our current circumstances to affect us.
 Our state of mind, is just that-ours; it is ours to cultivate, to develop and to embrace.
 Life is an ebb and flow of experiences, and our reaction to every encounter dictates the emotional outcome we will have.
-There comes a point where you must realize that it’s time to let go of what.
+There comes a point where you must realize that it’s time to let go.

 There are thousands of pores on every square inch of skin, acting as a thousand open mouths, absorbing that which is applied to the skin directly into the bloodstream and lymphatic system.
 Unlike foods, toxins absorbed through the skin bypass the organism’s natural defense mechanisms.
 Recent studies have shown that we may actually acquire more toxins through skin absorption than through the foods we eat, this is especially true due to the lack of regulations banning synthetic chemicals from skin care products.
 As the largest organ in the body, skin has a fundamental impact on the immune system and metabolic functioning.
 Restricting exposure to toxic synthetics and cleansing harmful substances.